Bakersfield Domestic Violence Attorney

 Domestic Violence Attorney in Bakersfield

 Although California does not have a mandatory arrest law, if a police officer is called to the scene of a domestic dispute, they will likely make an arrest.
 Once an arrest has been made, it is no longer the decision of the alleged victim to decide whether or not to press charges.
 The court prosecutor can press charges whether the alleged victim wants to or not.
-At The Law Offices of Kyle J. Humphrey, we are dedicated to defending our clients who are facing criminal charges whether they are violent crimes, drug crimes, or white collar crimes.
+At Humphrey & Thompson, we are dedicated to defending our clients who are facing criminal charges whether they are violent crimes, drug crimes, or white collar crimes.
 Our criminal lawyer in Bakersfield knows that you are concerned about your future and your freedom.
 The need for quality defense counsel is the most important factor in whether you are acquitted or found guilty of the offense.
 We know how to operate in the criminal justice system and advise you to contact us without delay.

-Contact a Bakersfield domestic violence attorney from our firm today to discuss your case and possible defense strategies.
+Contact a Bakersfield domestic violence attorney at (661) 327-1360 from our firm today to discuss your case and possible defense strategies.